ctowns5/Challenge1/README.md

 div was replaced in the index.html with nav, main, section, and footer the title was changed to Horiseon Home
-CSS was edited to work with the html changes and comments added
+CSS was edited to work with the html changes and comments added and several sections consolidated